Great crested flycatcher

 Diet and Nutrition

-The great crested flycatcher is primarily an insectivore, with insects and other invertebrates making up for the majority of its diet, but will also consume small portion of small fruits and berries.
-Despite the "flycatcher" of the bird's name, flies, along with spiders, make up only a small percentage of its diet; it prefers prey such as butterflies, moths, beetles, grasshoppers, crickets, and bees and wasps.
+Great crested flycatchers are primarily carnivores (insectivores), with insects and other invertebrates making up the majority of their diet.
+However, they also consume small portion of small fruits and berries.
+Despite the name "flycatcher", flies, along with spiders, make up only a small percentage of their diet; they prefer prey such as butterflies, moths, beetles, grasshoppers, crickets, bees and wasps.

 Mating Habits